rebello95/rebello95.github.io/docs/index.markdown

 ## Independent iOS Developer (2011 - 2014)

-Created a few various iOS apps which were distributed on the App Store, some of which were eventually sold off.
+Contracted independently on iOS projects for several companies.
+Additionally, I created a few of my own apps which were distributed on the App Store, some of which were eventually sold off.